defisaver/defisaver-v3-contracts/.github/pull_request_template.md

 ### Type of change

-- [ ] Breaking Change - A change that is not backward-compatible.
 - [ ] New Feature - A change that adds functionality.
+- [ ] Bugfix - A change that resolves an issue.
 - [ ] Tweak - A change that modifies existing features.
+- [ ] Refactor - Code improvements without changing behavior.
+- [ ] Performance - Optimizations for gas or execution efficiency.
+- [ ] Documentation - Updates to docs, comments, or NatSpec.
+- [ ] Tests - Adding or updating test coverage.
-- [ ] Bugfix - A change that resolves an issue.
+- [ ] Chore - Maintenance, dependencies, CI/CD, deployments or tooling updates.

 ### Details

 _Provide any additional details if needed._

+### References

+_Link any existing PRs, such as SDK PRs related to this PR, or any additional references._

 ### Checks